Brush-Tailed Penguins: Antarctica’s Tuxedo-Toned Ambassadors

 Then there are the Adélies, who are easily identifiable as the shortest of the bunch with an average height of 23 inches (58 centimeters), compared to their Chinstrap and Gentoo cousins, who average 28 inches (72 centimeters) and 35 inches (90 centimeters), respectively.
 The thick white outline around the eyes on a coal-black face give them a cartoon-like appearance.
 “Adélies look frantic, fanatic and hilarious,” says Aiello.
 “They’re the hyperactive Jack Russell terriers of the sea.”
 While they have distinct characteristics, these three brush-tailed penguins have much in common.

 Against the island’s rocky terrain, the penguins stood out thanks to their tuxedo-toned coloration.
-Their characteristic waddle and their formal attire made me feel as though Mother Nature had thrown a winter ball and I was a special guest. while it might seem counter-intuitive in this land of ice and snow, the penguins’ black coloration actually protects these flightless birds, who remain vulnerable on both land and sea.
+Their characteristic waddle and their formal attire made me feel as though Mother Nature had thrown a winter ball and I was a special guest. while it might seem counter-intuitive in this land of ice and snow, the penguins’ black coloration actually protects these flightless birds.
+Because the penguins’ natural predators can strike from above or below.

 “Penguins are counter-shaded,” explains Aiello.
 “Their black back allows them to blend into the deeper waters, so predators flying above can’t see them.”
 Conversely, their white stomachs prevent predators from below, like leopard seals or orcas, from spotting them against the lighter color of the sky above.
 This evolutionary trait has played a vital role in protecting penguins from larger predators and keeping them safe while fishing and playing in the water.

 But the brush-tail penguins’ feathery overcoat doesn’t just guard against predators—it also protects them from the elements.
-Since brush-tailed penguins spend their whole life in Antarctica, they must endure bitter cold conditions all year round, especially in the winter when temperatures plummet to well below zero Celsius —tough to envisage considering the mild temperatures I enjoyed while on an expedition to the Antarctic.
+Since brush-tailed penguins spend their whole life in Antarctica, they must endure bitter cold conditions all year round, especially in the winter when temperatures plummet to well below zero Celsius —tough to envisage considering the mild temperatures I enjoyed while on an expedition to this icy wonderland.

-How can penguins survive such harsh weather?
+How do penguins survive in Antarctica?
 The answer lies in their feathering.
 A layer of warming blubber, covered in over 20 different types of feathers, protects their bodies from freezing waters and frigid winds.
 Each kind of feather plays a specific role: “Some are longer and bend to form a waterproof and windproof outer layer.
 Underneath, there are short downy feathers for trapping air,” explains Malcolm Turner, another of Silversea’s Expedition Experts with a specialism in Marine Biology.
 “There are even specialized tiny feathers at the base of larger feathers to send messages about the positions of the large feathers.”
+It’s one of the more remarkable of the penguin’s adaptations to Antarctica.

 Safety in Numbers

 They say birds of a feather flock together, and that’s undoubtedly true for penguins.
-It’s rare, but not impossible to spot a lone penguin.
-Social in nature, brush-tailed penguins form colonies during Antarctica’s austral summer along the continent’s peninsula and in other areas with no ice.
+It’s rare, but not impossible to spot a lone penguin, in which case you’ll want to have your photography gear ready.
+But in Antarctica, penguin colonies are much more ubiquitous.
+Social in nature, brush-tailed penguins form colonies during the austral summer along the continent’s peninsula and in other areas with no ice.

 If you, too, visit Antarctica in the early summer months of November and December, you’ll notice breeding season has begun, nests are starting to form and chicks could even start hatching.
 You might also see little mounds of pebbles dotted around these rookeries.
 These are actually penguins’ nests, instrumental in keeping eggs and chicks dry and off the cold, frozen ground.